We're giving you the chance to win back the value of your meal - every time you dine this month!

 Rating: 9/10

-What: South Downs sparkling producer Rathfinny was established in 2010, but has quickly found its way into the hearts and wine lists of some of the best restaurants in the country.
-A 30-month stint on the lees gives the Pinot Noir-led Classic Cuvee very forward toast and patisserie aromas, as well as some lovely stone fruit notes.
-Rathfinny has also achieved B Corp status as of 2023, becoming the first grower-producer of sparkling anywhere in the world to do so - clearly the sign of a winemaker on the up.
+What: South Downs sparkling producer Rathfinny was established in 2010 but has quickly found its way into the hearts and wine lists of some of the best restaurants in the country.
+Its ‘house style’ English Sparkling leads with pinot noir grapes (44%), blended with Chardonnay and Pinot Meunier, and offers a juicy flavour profile of red apple, lemon and red berries.
+The sparkling is left for 36 months in the bottle to mature, resulting in rich and toasty notes, and we love its honeyed lemon colour.
+Rathfinny has also achieved B Corp status, becoming the first grower-producer of sparkling anywhere in the world to do so - clearly the sign of a winemaker on the up.

 Rating: 8.5/10